Refinitiv/refinitiv-ui/documents/src/index.md

 ## License

 Element framework is open source under Apache License, Version 2.0.
-However, Halo theme uses Proxima Nova Fin font which requires licensing.
-The font shall only be used within Refinitiv/LSEG products or services.
+However, Halo theme uses Proxima Nova Fin font which shall only be used within Refinitiv/LSEG products or services.
 The copyright owner must approve any use of such font outside of Refinitiv/LSEG products or services, which may be subject to a fee.
 If you would like to use the framework, [contact us](mailto:ef-support@lseg.com).

 ## Contribute